The Gospel in Romans: Key Bible Verses & Commentary

 • Romans 11:6: “And if by grace, then is it no more of works: otherwise grace is no more grace.
 But if it be of works, then is it no more grace: otherwise work is no more work.”

-These verses from Romans powerfully articulate the message of salvation through faith in Jesus Christ, underscoring the themes of grace, justification by faith, and the transformative power of the Gospel.
+These verses from Romans powerfully articulate the message of salvation through faith in Jesus Christ, underscoring the themes of grace, justification by faith, and the truly transformative power of the Gospel.

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.